chuv13/vinnymarquez/about.md

 I’m perfectly fine living a life that others don’t understand.
 I don't give a flying f*ck!

-Software developer by day, vocals for Tito Science by night!
+Software developer by day, vocals for <a href="https://facebook.com/titoscience" target="_blank">Tito Science</a> by night!
 My interests lie in **music, cars, technology, and martial arts**.

 I believe that Beer makes things better, black goes with everything, and that we're all stardust in disguise.